 Call handing and forward are included as standard, including operator routing, custom hold music, and call summaries available to share.

-Group messaging, chat, call history, and analytics are also included in the Standard tier, as well as SSO, integration with G Suite and Office 365, and HD video calling.
-At $20 per user per month both the entry-level feature-range and pricing is extremely competitive.
+Group messaging, chat, call history, and analytics are also included in the Standard tier, as well as SSO, integration with Google Workspace (formerly G Suite) and Microsoft 365.
+Pricing is extremely competitive.

-All in all, though, Dialpad really offers value for money, but where it lets itself down is by providing video conferencing as a seprate service.
-While there is a free tier, and a feature-rich paid tier for $15 per user per month, the surprise is that it isn't bundled with its Talk offering for a full UCaaS experience.
+All in all, though, Dialpad really offers value for money, but where it lets itself down is by providing video conferencing as a separate service.
+While there is a free tier, it's limited to 45 minutes, and the surprise is that it isn't bundled with its Talk offering for a full UCaaS experience.
 However, it's possible that some small businesses may actually regard this as a plus if not required.